JacobSeatlholo/BHW-package/docs/doc3.md

-:::Simplified Customer Relationship Management dashboard with an accesssible UI/UX
+:::note

-This is a note
+This is a note.

 :::

 :::tip

-This is a tip
+This is a tip.

 :::

 :::important

-This is important
+This is important.

 :::

 :::caution

-This is a caution
+This is a caution;

 :::

-:::Simplified Customer Relationship Management dashboard with an accesssible UI/UX
+:::warning

 This is a warning